The critical CoHA of a quiver with potential: The comultiplication on

-is injective. \end{definition} Before introducing the comultiplication on $\mathcal{H}^{\Sp}_{Q,W}$, we verify that the background assumptions in the definition of a $Q$-localised bialgebra on the algebra $\mathcal{H}_{Q,W}^{\Sp}$ apply.
+is injective. \end{definition} It is sufficient to check the final condition in the special cases in which $|S|=2$.
+Before introducing the coproduct on $\mathcal{H}^{\Sp}_{Q,W}$, we verify that the background assumptions in the definition of a $Q$-localised bialgebra on the algebra $\mathcal{H}_{Q,W}^{\Sp}$ apply.
 The injectivity of the map (\ref{reqinj}) is just the statement of Proposition \ref{ABprop}, so we will concentrate on the crosslinearity condition.

-\begin{proposition} The Cohomological Hall algebra $\mathcal{H}^{\Sp}_{Q,W}$ is crosslinear. \end{proposition} \begin{proof} The class
+\begin{proposition} The cohomological Hall algebra $\mathcal{H}^{\Sp}_{Q,W}$ is crosslinear. \end{proposition} \begin{proof} The class